mjordan/createbag/README.md

 `python createbag.py`

 Create Bag allows you to specify which configuration file to use, as an argument to the script.
-Run as above, with no argument, the script looks for the file 'config.cfg' in the same directory as the script.
+If run as above, with no argument, the script looks for the file 'config.cfg' in the same directory as the script.
 To indicate another location for the configuration file, run the script with the file's path as an argument, like this:

 `python createbag.py /path/to/config/file`

+You should see a small window with two buttons.
 Clicking on the "Choose a directory to create Bag from" will open up a standard file/directory chooser dialog box.
 Choose a directory and click on "Create Bag".

 ## To do

-* Compile the utility into native Windows, OS X, and Linux binaries, at which point the utility will be invoked like any other Graphical User Interface program on those operating systems.
+* Compile the utility into native Windows, OS X, and Linux binaries, at which point the utility will be invoked like any other Graphical User Interface application on those operating systems.
 * Add better error handling.